nelsondca/Java-Client-Server-Banking-Application/README.md

 New users can register by providing their name, email, password, address, and PPS number.
 Existing users can log in using their email, password, and PPS number.

 Account Management:

-Users can view their transaction history.
-Users can update their password.
-Balance inquiries and updates can be performed.
+Users can view their transaction history/Users can update their password/Balance inquiries and updates can be performed/

-(Transaction Handling)
+Transaction Handling:

-Users can lodge money into their accounts.

-Money can be transferred to other users' accounts.

-A list of all registered users can be retrieved.
+Users can lodge money into their accounts/Money can be transferred to other users' accounts list of all registered users can be retrieved.

-Logging Out and Exiting
+Logging Out and Exiting:

-Users can log out of their account.

-The application can be exited using the designated option.
+Users can log out of their account/The application can be exited using the designated option.

 Ensure secure network conditions.